NavinkumarJ/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.

 ### Equipments Required:
-Hardware – PCs, Cyclone II , USB flasher
+Hardware – PCs, Cyclone II , USB flasher.
-Software – Quartus prime
+Software – Quartus prime.

-Theory
+## Theory
 Adders are digital circuits that carry out addition of numbers.

 ### Half Adder